daizyio/destruct-js/README.md

 expect(result.temperature).toBe(100);
 ```

 `shouldBe: (string | number | boolean)` - All data types support a `shouldBe` option, that can be used to assert that a particular value should be fixed.
 For example, you might use this to check that a particular delimiter is present.
-If the value read from the buffer does not match the expected value, a `ParsingError` will be thrown.
+If the value read from the buffer does not match the expected value, an `Error` will be thrown.

 ```
 const result =